microsoft/EntraSuite-Training/website/docs/Scenarios/Scenario1.md

 They use Microsoft Entra ID Governance to create and grant access packages for employees and external users based on verifiable credentials.

-For employees, they base access packages on job function and department.
+For employees, they base access packages on job function and department or Lifecycle workflows.
 Access packages include cloud and on-premises apps and resources to which employees need access.

 For external collaborators, they base access packages on based on invitation to define external user roles and permissions.
 The access packages include only apps and resources to which external users need access.